 Further, the Board also reviews the Annual financial statements of the Unlisted Subsidiary Company.
 Pursuant to Regulation 24 of the SEBI Listing Regulations, the Minutes of the Board Meetings and a statement of all significant transactions and arrangements entered into by the Company's Unlisted Subsidiary Company is placed before the Board.
-The Company has also formulated a Policy for determining "Material Subsidiaries" which is available on the website of the Company at http://arssgroup.in/PDF/ArssPolicy/ARSS%20Policy%20for%20determining%20 material%20subsidiaries.pdf
+The Company has also formulated a Policy for determining "Material Subsidiaries" which is available on the website of the Company.

-(xiii) Post meeting follow up
+(xii) Post meeting follow up